ZehT/bridge351-interview-calendar-api/README.md

 They also have some Slots already available.

-More Users and Slots can be add using the POST defined in User Service
+More Users and Slots can be add using the API.

 ## Data Base
 The Data Base is fairly simple, and described as below: